 Vinton Harper in Mamas Family.
 Despite being a grown adult, he still lives in the basement of his mother's house with his wife and always succumbs to his mother's strong iron will and a stronger temper.
 Even on the few occasions where he does back talks to his mother, he later feels guilty about it.

 William, later known as Spike, in flashbacks on Buffy the Vampire Slayer.
 He is devoted to his mother as a human (and it's his first defining relationship), and turns her into a vampire after Drusilla turns him because she was dying of tuberculosis.
 She's not particularly grateful, though, so he stakes her, though it obviously pains him to do it.
+This is also the root of his attraction to Drusilla, as his sire.

 A Mash episode finds Frank Burns wigging out after sometime-girlfriend Hot Lips announces her engagement to another man.
 He winds up blubbering to his "mommy" on the phone.